irajwinder/Odyssey/README.md

 # Odyssey - Flight Ticket Booking

 ## Description
-Odyssey is a offline flight ticket booking app built in Swift, utilizing CoreData as its database.
-This application allows ticket clerk to perform various tasks such as adding, updating, and deleting user information, adding, updating, and deleting flights, and booking and managing tickets for the users.
+Odyssey is a offline flight ticket booking app built using Swift and CoreData.
+This application allows ticket clerk to perform various tasks such as adding, updating, and deleting user information, adding, updating, and deleting flights, and booking and managing tickets for users.

 ## Table of Contents